TheInkedEngineer/theinkedengineer.com/articles/how-not-to-recruit-software-engineers.md

 Here what is wrong:

 - She did not read my curriculum.
 No way 9 minutes after I send my curriculum she read the email, curriculum and had the time to write her answer.
-Not when I sent it via email at 9:55 p.m you.
+Not when I sent it via email at 9:55 p.m.

 - She made a typo.
 I point that out because of her extremely fast response time.